Rashid Shaheed: New Orleans Saints

 On May 2, 2022, Shaheed signed with the New Orleans Saints as an undrafted free agent.

-On August 30, Shaheed was released by the Saints, and signed to the team's practice squad the next day.
-October 15, he was signed to the Saints' active roster.
+On August 30, Shaheed was released by the Saints; he was re-signed to the team's practice squad the next day.
+October 15, Shaheed was signed to the Saints' active roster.
 On October 16, in his NFL debut, he had a 44-yard rushing touchdown on his first career touch.
 On October 20 against the Arizona Cardinals, in his second career game, he caught a 53-yard touchdown pass from quarterback Andy Dalton.
 The reception was his first career catch and only his second offensive touch.
+As a rookie, he finished with 28 receptions for 488 yards and two receiving touchdowns to go with a rushing touchdown.

 Shaheed started his career wearing number 89 but switched to 22 before the 2023 season.
 In Week 8 against the Indianapolis Colts, Shaheed enjoyed a career game, hauling in three receptions for 153 yards and a touchdown in the 38–27 victory.
+He finished the 2023 season with 46 receptions for 719 yards and five touchdowns.

 On January 3, 2024, it was announced that Shaheed was selected to play in the 2024 Pro Bowl Games in Orlando, Florida.
-He was tendered by the Saints as an Exclusive Rights free agent in March - worth the NFL minimum salary - where he could not negotiate with other teams as a result of being undrafted and with less than three years of experience.
-Shaheed will be eligible for a contract extension in 2025.
+He was tendered by the Saints as an Exclusive Rights free agent in March – worth the NFL minimum salary – where he could not negotiate with other teams as a result of being undrafted and with less than three years of experience.
+Shaheed would be eligible for a contract extension in 2025.
 However, on July 20, Shaheed and the Saints agreed to a one–year, $5.2 million contract extension.
 On October 17, Shaheed was placed on injured reserve after he underwent season-ending knee surgery to repair his meniscus; prior to the injury, he led the league with 15.9 yards per punt return.
+He finished with 20 receptions for 349 yards and five touchdowns.

+On October 5, 2025, Shaheed scored a career-long 87-yard touchdown reception from Spencer Rattler in a 26–14 victory over the New York Giants.
+In nine starts for New Orleans, he recorded 44 receptions for 499 yards and two touchdowns, paired with two rush attempts for five yards.